 Trace your family’s roots to the beginning of time at the Cradle of Humankind

 Maropeng is the visitor centre for the famous Cradle of Humankind World Heritage Site, an hour’s drive from Johannesburg.
 This is the birthplace of humanity, with evidence of life here dating back more than 3 billion years.
 There are 13 excavated sites here, some of which you can explore, as well as the famous Sterkfontein Caves, spectacular as well as historic, as these caves are where the pre-human skull, known as Mrs Ples was found, including an almost complete hominid skeleton called Little Foot.
 Explore the caves on modern walkways and visit the excavation site on a boardwalk before enjoying a meal at the restaurant if you wish.
 The tours at the caves start above ground and take you deep into the caves.
 They run every half an hour.

 Inland beaching at Sun City

 One of the most famous entertainment resorts in Africa, Sun City is located in the North-West Province 2 hours from Johannesburg.
-It’s sought after entertainment, golfing, gambling, watersports family holiday destination and offers a choice of four hotels, from the self-catering Cabanas to the plush Palace of the Lost City, as well as the Cascades and Sun City Hotel to support the influx.
-Sun City is a favorite holiday destination for locals and visitors alike, especially because of its spectacular Valley of the Waves waterpark, a simulated ocean complete with beach.
-Visitors also enjoy a variety of activities, from mountain biking to horse riding, tennis, squash, and a variety of swimming pools and even waterskiing and parasailing available.
+It’s a sought-after entertainment, golfing, gambling, water sports and family holiday destination and offers a choice of four hotels, from the self-catering Cabanas to the plush Palace of the Lost City, as well as the Cascades and Sun City Hotel to support the influx.
+Sun City is a favourite holiday destination for locals and visitors alike, especially because of its spectacular Valley of Waves waterpark, a simulated ocean complete with a beach.
+Visitors can also enjoy a variety of activities, from mountain biking to horse riding, tennis, squash, and a variety of swimming pools and there’s even waterskiing and parasailing available.
 Of course, there are lots of restaurants to choose from, and showbiz is booming day and night.